 These games have a number of variants around spelling, numbers, shapes and colours.
 They have a very typical adventure game feel as well which my daughter particularly enjoyed.
 We started off with the letters version of the game and my daughter really got stuck into identifying vowels!

-Adventure Man And Danger Dame Dungeon Dash games are good mental warm-ups for kids because they appear fairly straightforward but test the fundamentals of spelling, number, shape and colour.
+Adventure Man And Danger Dame Dungeon Dash games are good mental warm-ups for kids because they appear fairly straightforward but test the fundamentals of spelling, numbers, shape and colour.
 They’re a good way to ease into some of the more challenging games available too.
 I wish I’d known about these during the early days of homeschooling!

 Clear It Addition

 We also really enjoyed working through the Clear It Addition and later the Clear It Multiplication games.
 These were great for underpinning addition strategies and had my daughter working on her mental recall of number bonds really well.
-I found these to be especially helpful when working together with her to support her confidence with maths.
+I found these to be especially helpful when working together with her to support her confidence in maths.

 The aim is to clear the tiles on each board by combining digits to reach the target number.
 You can only click on adjacent tiles so you’ve got to use mental recall of bonds as well as knowledge of number patterns to find the right combination.
 You get extra points for clearing the board before the bonus timer runs out, and for using starred tiles in your number sentences.